Hagenbeck–Wallace Circus: History

-The circus began as the “Carl Hagenbeck Circus” by Carl Hagenbeck (1844–1913).
+The circus began as the “Carl Hagenbeck Trained Animal Show” by Carl Hagenbeck (1844–1913).
 Hagenbeck was an animal trainer who pioneered the use of rewards-based animal training as opposed to fear-based training.

 Meanwhile, Benjamin Wallace, a stable owner from Peru, Indiana, and his business partner, James Anderson, bought a circus in 1884 and created "The Great Wallace Show".
 The show gained some prominence when their copyright for advertising posters was upheld by the Supreme Court in Bleistein v.
 Donaldson Lithographing Company.
 Wallace bought out his partner in 1890 and formed the "B. E. Wallace Circus".

 In 1907, Wallace purchased the Carl Hagenbeck Circus and merged it with his circus.
 The circus became known as the Hagenbeck-Wallace circus at that time, even though Carl Hagenbeck protested.
 He sued to prohibit the use of his name but lost in court.

 In March 1913, the circus lost 8 elephants, 21 lions and tigers and 8 performing horses in the Great Flood of 1913.
 That same year, Wallace sold his interest in the circus to Ed Ballard of French Lick, Indiana.

 Another tragedy struck the circus before 4:00 a.m. on June 22, 1918, in the Hammond Circus Train Wreck when the engineer of an empty troop train fell asleep, and collided into the rear of the Hagenbeck-Wallace circus train near Hammond, Indiana.
 A fire broke out from the kerosene lamps, which were used for lighting in the sleeping cars of the circus train.
 The fire quickly spread through the wood-constructed cars.
-As a result of the collision and subsequent fire, 86 persons died and another 127 were injured.
+As a result of the collision and subsequent fire, 86 persons died and more than 100 were injured.
 Many victims were burned beyond recognition.
 Most are buried in Woodlawn Cemetery in Forest Park, Illinois in a section set aside as Showmen's Rest.
+Only five victims had marked graves; the rest were burned too badly to be identified and buried in unmarked graves.

 In the spirit of "the show must go on", several competing circuses, including Ringling Brothers and Barnum & Bailey, lent equipment and performers to Hagenbeck-Wallace so that only two performances were canceled as a result of the tragedy, the one in Hammond and the next stop in Monroe, Wisconsin.
 After the tragedy, circus entrepreneurs Jeremiah Mugivan and Bert Bowers acquired Hagenbeck–Wallace Circus, adding it to a long list of circuses they owned, including Sells-Floto Circus and John Robinson Shows.
 Mugivan was the chief operations man.
 A year later, Mugivan and Bowers asked Ballard to join them and the trio formed the American Circus Company.